fandyliu/FDGroupIconView/README.md

 License
 ==============
-FDCategories is provided under the MIT license.
+FDGroupIconView is provided under the MIT license.
 See LICENSE file for details.